* * * *

 I read another study that said the number would be over 840,000, but whatever the figure, it represents a significant increase.
 Even using the lower 589,000 figure, that would be a seven-fold increase.
 (Seven times the number of Americans over 100 by 2050.)

 That’s a far cry from the “Biblical three score and ten.”
-(See BIBLE VERSES ABOUT THREE SCORE AND TEN.)
-The usual citation is Psalm 90:10, “Seventy years are given to us!
+(BIBLE VERSES ABOUT THREE SCORE AND TEN.)
+The usual cite is Psalm 90:10, “Seventy years are given to us!
 Some even live to eighty.”
-But see also Deuteronomy 34:7, “Moses was an hundred and twenty years old when he died: his eye was not dim, nor his natural force abated.”
+But see Deuteronomy 34:7, “Moses was an hundred and twenty years old when he died: his eye was not dim, nor his natural force abated.”
 That last of which is pretty much what I’m hoping for.

 * * * *

-So if I play my cards right, I could live to the age of Moses, 120 years.
-Or I could live only to the 105 years that can be gleaned by Googling “woman 105 covid.”
-And there’s quite a few of them.
-So if I lived only to that ripe old 105 years of age, I would still have 35 years (hopefully) of good living left.
+If I play my cards right, I could live to the age of Moses.
+Or maybe only to the 105 years gleaned by Googling “woman 105 covid.”
+And there’s quite a few “over 100’s.”
+So if I lived only to that ripe old 105 years of age, I’d still have 35 years (hopefully) of good living.
 And my life now would only be two-thirds over.
-I’ll still be a “lot closer to the end than the beginning,” but that end won’t be quite as close.
+I may be a “closer to the end than the beginning,” but that end won’t be quite as close.
 And who knows, I might end my years with an old-age benefit like King David:

 (I.e., In the biblical sense.)
-On the other hand, King David didn’t have all the “better living through chemistry” advantages that we have today.
+On the other hand, King David didn’t have the “better living through chemistry” we have today.
 And those advantages will no doubt increase by, say, 2050?

 Something to look forward to…